Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You have several Azure Active Directory (Azure AD) accounts.

-You need to ensure that users use multi-factor authentication (MA) to access Azure apps from untrusted networks.
+You need to ensure that users <mark>use multi-factor authentication (MA) to access Azure apps from untrusted networks</mark>.

 What should you configure in Azure